chiara-mauri/Accurate-interpretable-generative-model-for-image-based-prediction/README.md

 Validation and testing data should be provided in the same way.

-NOTE: the Matlab code is now faster than the Python version, but we will update that.
+NOTE: the Python code is now faster than the Matlab version, but it will be updated.

+## To cite
 Please cite